 When the engine is started and the engine is stopped many times without being operated in order to warm up completely, the carbon deposits become thicker.
-This can cause the following problems:
+This will cause the following problems:

 - Free operation of the valves is prevented.

-- · Valves become stuck.
+- Valves become stuck.

-- Pushrods may become bent.
+- · Pushrods are bent.

 - Other damage to valve train components can result.